Last Updated: August 27, 2019

 Mala (麻辣) is a spicy and numbing sauce originating from China, particularly the Chong Qing and Si Chuan region, which has now found a home in Singapore.
 Consisting of chilli pepper and various herbs and spices, it is simmered in oil before being served.

-Mala hot pot dishes can be customised according to one’s preferences – patrons can pick from a wide selection of ingredients most commonly used in steamboat including meat, seafood and vegetables.
+Mala hotpot dishes can be customised according to one’s preferences — pick from a wide selection of ingredients commonly used in steamboat including meat, seafood and vegetables.
 Sometimes, the level of spiciness can be adjusted as well.

-Here are some numbingly good mala hot pots in Singapore where you can indulge in this spicy dish and quell your hunger pangs:
+Here are 10 best numbingly good mala steamboat and hotpot places in Singapore where you can indulge in this spicy dish and quell your hunger pangs:

-Opting for the usual suspects in the mala stir-fry mix, we had egg noodles, potato and kelp slices along with several bamboo shoots.
-Comparatively pricier to other mala joints, with vegetables costing $0.80 per 100g onwards, meat at $2.80 and seafood at $3.80, ensure you don’t over-order.
+Opting for the usual suspects in the mala stir-fry mix, we had egg noodles, potato slices and kelp along with several bamboo shoots.
+Pricier compared to other mala joints, the vegetables costing $0.80/100g, meat at $2.80/100g and seafood at $3.80/100g.
+Make sure that you don’t over-order!

-Tucked snugly in the Chinatown area, Si Wei Mao Cai is well-known for their authentic Sichuan cuisine jam packed with a large amount of chilli peppers.
-Their dishes tend to be on the oilier spectrum but will definitely satiate any cravings you have for mala-based dishes.
+Tucked away in the Chinatown area, Si Wei Mao Cai 思味冒菜 is well-known for their authentic Sichuan cuisine jam-packed with lots of chilli peppers.
+Their dishes tend to be on the oilier spectrum but will definitely satisfy any cravings you have for mala-based dishes.

-Located along the stretch of mala hotpot stalls at People’s Park Food Centre, Mala Xiang Guo Ju serves a robust mala gravy that is said to contain more than 20 herbs and spices altogether.
+Located along the stretch of mala hotpot stalls at People’s Park Food Centre, Mala Xiang Guo Ju 麻辣香锅居 serves a robust mala gravy that is said to contain more than 20 herbs and spices all together.

-Not charging based on weight as is the standard practice, you pay for the amount of servings you choose.
-Prices of vegetables are $1 onwards, meats at $2 and seafood at $3.
-Personal favourites of mine are the pork slices, taiwan sausages and kelp.
-Seasoned with nuts and sesame seeds, they make for a great combination when tossed around in the mala paste.
+My personal favourites are the pork slices, Taiwan sausages and kelp.
+Seasoned with nuts and sesame seeds, they make for a great combination when tossed around in the mala sauce.